johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/terraform.md

     Your browser does not support the video tag.
 </video>

-Searching the Azure Verified Module indexes is the most complete way to discover published as well as planned modules - shown as proposed.
+Searching the Hennepin Verified Module indexes is the most complete way to discover published as well as planned modules - shown as proposed.
 As presented in the video above, use the following steps to locate a specific module on the AVM website:

 - Use your web browser to open the AVM website at [https://aka.ms/avm](https://aka.ms/avm).
 - Expand the **Module Indexes** menu item and select the **Terraform** sub-menu item.